MikulasZelinka/discworld-hex/README.md

 ## Setup

-Should work out of the box with `bash` anda couple of prerequisites:
+Should work out of the box with `bash` and a couple of prerequisites:
 - [conda](https://docs.conda.io/en/latest/miniconda.html)
 - [poetry](https://python-poetry.org/docs/#installation)